Doximity profiles automatically sync with U.S. News Doctor Finder profiles.

 To get listed you must be verified, have a valid state license, and be an MD or DO.
-Furthermore you must have your public Doximity profile enabled (this is enabled by default).
+Furthermore, you must have your public Doximity profile enabled (this is enabled by default).
 If you have or are the following please Submit a request

 4. Where did U.S. News get information about each doctor?

 We announced in June 2016 that U.S. News is collaborating with Doximity, a leading professional network for doctors, which powers the U.S. News doctor profiles.
-By maintaining an up-to-date profile on doximity.com, which involve no fee, any doctor can ensure that visitors to usnews.com know which hospitals he or she admits patients to, for example, and which insurance plans he or she accepts.
+By maintaining an up-to-date profile on doximity.com, which involves no fee, any doctor can ensure that visitors to usnews.com know which hospitals he or she admits patients to, for example, and which insurance plans he or she accepts.

 Doximity's free networking service also lets licensed physicians interact with their referral networks, exchange and sign HIPAA-compliant communications via smartphone and collaborate on cases.